Swedish Women's Voluntary Defence Organization: Origin

 Svenska Lottakåren was created in 1924 with the Finnish women's auxiliary organization, Lotta Svärd (founded in 1920), as a direct role model.
 The name Lotta comes from a poem by Johan Ludvig Runeberg, about a fictional woman named Lotta Svärd, who took care of wounded soldiers during the Finnish War.

-The organisation was founded by a Swedish woman named Tyra Wadner, whom also became the organization's first chairperson, and was originally an auxiliary aid unit for the Swedish Landstorm militia, then named Sveriges Landstormskvinnor (Sweden's Landstorm Women).
+The organisation was founded by a Swedish woman named Tyra Wadner, whom also became the organization's first chairperson, and was originally an auxiliary aid unit for the Swedish landstorm militia, then named Sveriges Landstormskvinnor (Sweden's Landstorm Women).

-The organisation's original mission was none militant and primarily aimed at collecting money for the Landstorm militia.
+The organisation's original mission was non-militant and primarily aimed at collecting money for the landstorm militia.
 However, by the late 1930s it became apparent that the organisation was needed for militant missions during wartime, however not of combatant nature.
 In 1936 rules were laid down that regulated the organisation's activities in peacetime and wartime.

 In peacetime, the activities would be concentrated in four areas: